ricklove/ricklove.github.io-hexo/source/_posts/2017-04-26 Automated Blood Scanner.md

 For a single blood sample thousands of images could be uploaded and these images would then be analyzed by the machine to look for patterns associated with thousands of ailments.

-This sample could easily be made with Adruino for less than 100 dollars today.
+This device could easily be made with Adruino for less than 100 dollars today.

 Hopefully, if it was mass produced it could be made for less than $5.